 I was so sorry to learn about Jean.
 I know you must be feeling adrift, as I did after Bill passed, and I wish I could be there with you to let you know that everything will be okay.
-But, after nearly forty years of suppressing my impulses to abandon everything and fly to your side, I simply cannot give in to them now.
-What I can do, however, is finally give voice to our most cherished memories which, after all of these years imprisoned, can at last be freed to exist within the light.
+But, after nearly 40 years of suppressing my impulses to abandon everything and fly to your side, I simply cannot give in to them now.
+Still, there is something I can do, Dear Heart – something I have been wanting to do for a very long time.
+I can finally give voice to our most cherished memories which, after all these years imprisoned, can at last be freed to exist within the light.

 Why now?
 Because it is safe.
-There is no one left to be hurt by the knowledge of what we shared for those fifteen short, wonderful months.
-There’s the children, of course, but they are older now than we were when we met, and unlikely, in this day and age, to be shocked by what we did – especially since, when the time came to decide which road we would take, we opted not to disrupt their lives, nor Jean’s, nor Bill’s.
+There is no one left to be hurt by the knowledge of what we shared for those fifteen, short, wonderful months.
+There are the children, of course, but they are older now than we were when we met and unlikely, in this day and age, to be shocked by what we did – especially since, when the time came to decide which road we would take, we opted not to disrupt their lives, nor Jean’s, nor Bill’s.
 I have never regretted that decision, Dear Heart, though the pain of parting left me shell-shocked for all of these years.

 That is not to say that I haven’t thought about you every day since the heartbreaking morning we said goodbye, or often wished that things were still like they were all of those years ago when, after watching Soldier of Fortune on our first night together, you became my Clark, even though you looked nothing like Clark Gable, except for the mustache, and I became your Susan, even though I looked nothing like Susan Hayward, except for the color of my hair.

 But it was never about looks with us, was it?
 It was a visceral attraction, shockingly strong, and immediately apparent.
-Seeing you walk by my office on your first day at Cunningham, Miller, Bender, and Schade took my breath away and, somehow in that instant, I knew that I had just glimpsed my soulmate.
+Seeing you walk by my office on your first day at Cunningham, Miller, Bender, and Schade took my breath away, and somehow in that instant I knew that I had just glimpsed my soul mate.
 And when you shook my hand at the meet-and-greet, and a thrill coursed through me like electricity, and when I saw that you experienced it too, I knew that Fate had brought us together and that we were going to be lovers.
-It was preposterous, really, because up to that point neither I, during fourteen years with Bill, nor you, during sixteen years with Jean, had ever considered cheating, or even looked at another person with the slightest interest.
+It was preposterous, really, because up to that point neither I, during fourteen years with Bill, nor you, during sixteen years with Jean, had ever considered cheating, or had even looked at another person with the slightest interest.

 Oh, Dear Heart, how I’ve longed to hear you call me Susie once more, how I’ve ached for you every night!
-And, although I highly doubt that I could get this old, arthritic body of mine to ebb and flow like it used to, I yearn for one more afternoon with you, making sheet music in decibels so loud that we surely must have scared the gulls and the fish in the bay.
+And even though I highly doubt that I could get this old, arthritic body of mine to ebb and flow like it used to, I yearn for one more afternoon with you, making sheet music in decibels so loud that we would once again scare the resting gulls and all of the fish in the bay.

 But time moves on.
-I have long since stopped dyeing my hair that rich, auburn color you loved so much and I’ve put on a few pounds that I can’t seem to shed no matter how little I eat.
-And, though you have seen me at my worst and loved me still, thirty-five and full-figured is one thing, but old and plump is another, especially when you throw in grey hair and the probability that the breath required to fund just one more BIG O with you would surely be my last.
+I have long since stopped dyeing my hair that rich, auburn color you loved so much, and I’ve put on a few pounds that I can’t seem to shed no matter how little I eat.
+And although you have seen me at my worst and loved me still, thirty-five and full-figured is one thing, but old and plump is another, especially when you throw in grey hair and the probability that the breath required to fund just one more Big O with you would surely be my last.